-South Georgia: the jewel of sub-Antarctic terrain, wildlife, and adventure
+South Georgia: the jewel of sub-Antarctic adventure

 In this dazzlingly picturesque island chain, a few hours of exploring by foot or Zodiac can yield a veritable theme park (but so, so better) of snow-dusted mountains, shimmering blue bays, and penguin colonies so vast they need their own postal codes.

 Below are a few of our favorite things about South Georgia, limited to (but by no means lessened by) the features you can actually experience on our Antarctica expedition cruises.